The Refrigerated container is also known within the industry as a Reefer container.

 - Construction materials.
 Ensure the container is constructed using quality materials as this will affect its durability.

 - The quality of the paint job.
 Containers that still have their factory paint coating are the best, but repainted ones can also be as good if the paint job is done professionally.
-Containers described to have “no shipping label” will have no company logo (or markings) and have one uniform colour.
+Containers described having “no shipping label” will have no company logo (or markings) and have one uniform colour.

 - Weatherproofing.
-Inspect the container to ensure that it is completely water and wind proof with proper sealing.
+Inspect the container to ensure that it is completely water and windproof with proper sealing.

 - The condition of the refrigeration mechanism.
 If the container will be used for refrigeration purposes, ensure that the refrigeration mechanism is in good condition as this is expensive to replace and failure during use would mean damage to your goods.

 - Interior condition.
 Make sure the interior walls, floor, and roof are still in good shape and that the proper lining material is used depending on what you will be using the container for.

 - Aesthetics.
 If the container looks quite worn and damaged from observation, it probably is, so make sure to personally inspect the container before acquiring it.

 Refrigerated Shipping containers for sale and hire in Australia